omjunior/CarND-Advanced-Lane-Lines/README.md

 In both methods, after the points belonging to the lanes are found, they are stored in a list with at most ```memory``` positions, and these points are used in the polynomial regression.
-This implements a sort of low pass filtering, since the regression algorithm will see points from the last ```memory``` frames.
+This implements a sort of low pass filtering since the regression algorithm will see points from the last ```memory``` frames.
 This was done so the generated video would be less wobbly.
 I found that low values work best (3 to 5 frames).

 If the last frame failed, the current frame will be processed with ```find_lanes_full()```.
 If the last frame was